 Rise Up for our River

-You can also find the River Regions - their accommodation, tours and experiences - highlighted on our dedicated campaign page
+You can also find the River regions - their accommodation, tours and experiences - highlighted on our dedicated campaign page

 Prior to the flooding event in late December 2022, tourism in the two regions was worth a combined $436 million and directly employing 2,800 people across both the Riverland and Murray River, Lakes & Coorong.